datalad-handbook/book/docs/basics/101-102-populate.rst

 Now this might look a bit cryptic (and honestly, tig [#f3]_ makes it look prettier).
 But this tells us the date and time in which a particular author added two PDFs to the directory ``books/``, and thanks to that commit message we have a nice human-readable summary of that action.
+A :find-out-more:`explains what makes a good message <fom-commit-message-guidance>`.

 .. find-out-more:: DOs and DON'Ts for commit messages
-   :name: fom-commitmessage
+   :name: fom-commit-message-guidance
-   :float:
+   :float: tbp

     **DOs**